Last updated: April 17, 2026 · By Israel Akhabue, AI Realent · Verified against 2026 Abuja rental market data

 Kubwa

-Kubwa is Abuja’s most affordable major area.
-A 2-bedroom flat starts at N500,000 per year, and you can find self-contained units for as low as N300,000.
+Kubwa is Abuja’s most established affordable area.
+A 2-bedroom flat starts at ₦700,000 per year, and self-contained units are available from ₦300,000.
 Kubwa has its own markets, schools, hospitals, and commercial infrastructure — it functions almost like a separate town.
-The main drawback is traffic congestion on the expressway into the city centre, but the Abuja Light Rail now connects Kubwa to the metro station, cutting commute time significantly.
+The main drawback is traffic on the expressway into the city centre, but the Abuja Light Rail now connects Kubwa directly to the metro station.

 Karsana

 Karsana is one of Abuja’s fastest-growing areas, sitting between Gwarinpa and Kubwa.
-Rent for a 2-bedroom flat ranges from N600,000 to N1.2 million.
-Many new gated estates (Amen Estate, Pentagon Estate) offer modern finishes at budget prices.
-Infrastructure is still developing, but that is exactly why it remains affordable.
-See the full Karsana area guide.
+A 2-bedroom flat ranges from ₦600,000 to ₦1.2 million.
+Several new gated estates (Amen Estate, Pentagon Estate) offer modern finishes at budget prices.
+Infrastructure is still developing — that is exactly why it remains affordable.

 Dawaki

 Dawaki has exploded with new estate developments — River Park, Mayfair Gardens, Urban Shelter — attracting first-time renters and young families.
-A 2-bedroom flat costs N700,000 to N1.5 million per year.
+A 2-bedroom flat costs ₦700,000 to ₦1.5 million per year.
 Road networks have improved, and new schools and clinics keep opening.
-It is the best value-for-money area for people who want a modern estate lifestyle on a budget.
-Explore the Dawaki area guide.
+It is the best value-for-money option for people who want a modern estate lifestyle on a budget.

 Gwarinpa

 Known as Africa’s largest housing estate, Gwarinpa is a sprawling residential area with established infrastructure.
-Rent for a 3-bedroom flat ranges from N1.8 million to N4 million.
-It has schools (Regent, Lead British), shopping (Next Cash & Carry), and good road access.
-Ideal for families who want space and community.
+A 3-bedroom flat ranges from ₦3.5 million to ₦6 million.
+It has schools (Regent, Lead British), shopping (Next Cash & Carry), and good road access — ideal for families who want space and community.

 Life Camp

-Life Camp has become one of Abuja’s most popular residential areas, with numerous gated estates like Brains & Hammers, Cosgrove, and Citiview.
-A 3-bedroom flat costs N2 million to N4.5 million per year.
-The commercial strip along Life Camp road means you never need to go far for shopping or dining.
-See the Life Camp area guide.
+Life Camp has become one of Abuja’s most popular residential areas, home to gated estates like Brains & Hammers City, Cosgrove, and Citiview.
+A 3-bedroom flat costs ₦4.5 million to ₦7 million per year.
+The commercial strip along Life Camp road means shops and restaurants are always nearby.

 Lokogoma

 Lokogoma is a quieter alternative in southern Abuja.
-Rent is more affordable than Life Camp or Gwarinpa — a 3-bedroom flat costs N1.5 million to N3.5 million.
+Rent is more affordable than Life Camp or Gwarinpa — a 3-bedroom flat costs ₦1.5 million to ₦3.5 million.
 The Outer Southern Expressway (OSEX) has improved access to the airport and city centre.
-Explore Lokogoma.

 Jabi

-Jabi is Abuja’s commercial heartbeat, home to Jabi Lake Mall and a thriving restaurant scene.
-A 3-bedroom flat costs N2.5 million to N5 million per year.
-It suits professionals who want to live close to work, entertainment, and shopping.
-See the Jabi area guide.
+Jabi is Abuja’s commercial heartbeat — home to Jabi Lake Mall and a thriving restaurant and nightlife scene.
+A 3-bedroom flat costs ₦3.5 million to ₦6 million per year.
+It suits professionals who want to live close to work, entertainment, and transport links.

 Maitama

 Maitama is Abuja’s most prestigious address — the embassy district.
-A 3-bedroom flat costs N5 million to N10 million per year.
-Fully serviced apartments and detached duplexes can reach N15 million to N25 million.
-If you are a diplomat, expatriate, or top executive, this is where you will likely end up.
+A 3-bedroom flat costs ₦10 million to ₦25 million per year.
+Fully serviced apartments and detached duplexes can reach ₦30 million to ₦50 million.
+Diplomats, expatriates, and top executives typically settle here.

 Asokoro

-Home to Aso Rock (the Presidential Villa) and the National Assembly, Asokoro is the second most exclusive area.
-A 3-bedroom flat rents for N4 million to N8 million.
+Home to the Presidential Villa and the National Assembly, Asokoro is the second most exclusive area.
+A 3-bedroom flat rents for ₦8 million to ₦15 million per year.
 Asokoro Extension offers slightly lower prices while keeping you in the same postcode.

 Guzape

 Guzape is the rising luxury star — hilly terrain with scenic views, close to Asokoro, and rapidly developing.
-A 3-bedroom flat costs N3.5 million to N7 million per year.
+A 3-bedroom flat costs ₦5 million to ₦10 million per year.
 Popular with upper-middle-class professionals who want premium living without Maitama prices.

 Katampe Extension

-Katampe Extension offers luxury living with dramatic hill views and proximity to the diplomatic zone.
-Rent for a 3-bedroom flat ranges from N3 million to N7 million.
-Estates like Diplomatic Hills attract a mix of diplomats and wealthy professionals.
+Katampe Extension offers luxury living with hill views and proximity to the diplomatic zone.
+A 3-bedroom flat ranges from ₦3 million to ₦7 million.
+Estates like Diplomatic Hills attract diplomats and wealthy professionals.

 Jahi

 Jahi is the upper-mid sweet spot — more affordable than Maitama or Asokoro but with a premium feel.
-A 3-bedroom flat costs N3 million to N6 million.
+A 3-bedroom flat costs ₦6 million to ₦12 million.
 Young professionals and families who want quality without the extreme luxury price tag gravitate here.

 Who Should Rent Where?
 Quick Guide